CrowdQ/rules/README.md

 In this case we're going to look at at `A7:2017-Cross-Site Scripting XSS` and the languages I'm interested are JavaScript(JS) and Java & JSPs.

 ### Vulnerability Type
 I now know the vulnerability type I'm after: `Cross Site Scripting (XSS)`.
-Use this for the Vulnerability Typ field.
+Use this for the Vulnerability Type field.

 ### CWE
 The second thing you'll want is the CWE value.
 Head over to [CWE](https://cwe.mitre.org/) and look for the vulnerability type and you'll quickly find the number you are after.
 You'll find that for XSS the value is 79.
 If you're unsure don't fill in the CWE Value.